matinraayai/ai-jumpstart-docs/docs/source/index.rst

 Keep in mind that the Research Computing team maintains its own set of documentation `<here https://rc-docs.northeastern.edu/en/latest/>`_.
 Our goal is to complement the RC documentation;
 At times where the required information is discussed thoroughly in the RC documentation, a direct link to the RC documentation page is provided.
-Discrepancies and tailored information targeted to this document's intended audience not provided in the RC documentation is expanded upon.
+Discrepancies, and tailored information targeted to this document's intended audience which was not provided in the RC documentation, is expanded upon.

 .. toctree::
    :maxdepth: 3